bs227/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 what type of feedback to collect.

 3. Create a schedule for engaging with users and stakeholders and document the communication process.
+4. Identifying the most effective communication channels for engaging with users based on target audience and preferences.
+5. Developing  a structured plan for implementing these channels, including how often to communicate with users, what type of feedback to collect, and how to incentivize users to participate.
+Incentives can include early access to new features, discount codes, or loyalty points.

 Effort Estimate: 8 hours